traxconn/talkino/readme.txt

 = 1.0.2, Sep 19, 2022 =
 * Added: Ordering feature to arrange ordering of chat channels and agents.
-* Added: Display feature to display or hide chatbox on any pages including WooCommerce, search page, and blog page.
+* Added: Display feature to display or hide Talkino on any pages including WooCommerce, search page, and blog page.
 * Fixed: Issue of saving an empty value of global online schedule field.

 = 1.0.1, Sep 17, 2022 =